 Thankfully, digital acquisition foretells a "status next" if we free our minds of physical world restrictions.
-The digital world is now a primal acquisition battlefield where future wars will be won or lost.
-Seeing how deep this rabbit hole goes could not be more imperative.
+The digital world is now a primal acquisition battlefield; let's see how deep this rabbit hole goes!

 II.
 WHAT IS THE DIGITAL TRINITY?
-(Major spoilers for The Matrix!)
+(Major spoilers for The Matrix - go watch it!)